 Several ratings and industry-wide standards are available to help you compare efficiency between different models.
 They use independently verified information rather than the manufacturer’s marketing material.
 There are four main ratings you’ll want to look at:

 Heating Seasonal Performance Factor (HSPF)

 HSPF calculated through testing in accordance with AHRI 210/240 standards.
-The heat output and energy input are averaged out over the whole heating season.
-This accounts for the system’s efficiency on mild fall days, when efficiency isn’t difficult to achieve, as well as on the coldest winter days, when efficiency is more of a challenge.
-Because of this, HSPF gives you a reasonable idea of how efficient the system is under real-life conditions, not just in a testing laboratory.
+The heat output and also the energy input are averaged out over the whole heating season.
+This accounts for the system’s efficiency on mild fall days; when efficiency isn’t difficult to achieve, as well as on the coldest winter days; when efficiency is more of a challenge.
+Because of this, HSPF gives you a reasonable idea of how efficient the system is under real-life conditions.
+Not just in a testing laboratory.

 Seasonal Energy Efficiency Ratio (SEER)

 Because heat pumps cool as well as heat, they have a rating for their cooling efficiency.
 The SEER is that rating.
 It’s the same rating you’ll find on air conditioning systems.
 Similarly to HSPF, SEER is calculated by dividing the cooling power the system provides by the amount of electricity needed to provide it.

 A higher SEER means a more efficient system.
 According to current regulations, heat pumps and A/Cs must achieve a SEER of at least 13, although systems with SEERs ranging into the mid-20s are also available.